open-contracting/standard/standard/docs/en/schema/codelists.md

 The following list describes documents and documentation recommended for publication as part of an open contracting implementation.
 The codelist indicates whether documents are considered 'basic', 'intermediate' or 'advanced', and the section of an OCDS release they are most likely to be applicable within.

-The code descriptions are neccessarily broad, to cover their usage in a range of contracting processes, including for goods, works and services, and in other contexts, such as public private partnerships, infrastructure or concession contracts.
+The code descriptions are necessarily broad, to cover their usage in a range of contracting processes, including for goods, works and services, and in other contexts, such as public private partnerships, infrastructure or concession contracts.

-Implementers may wish to map their existing document codes to this list, or, if using this list within a user-interface, to re-write the codelist titles and descriptions apporiately for the context they are being used in.
+Implementers may wish to map their existing document codes to this list, or, if using this list within a user-interface, to re-write the codelist titles and descriptions appropriately for the context they are being used in.

 This is an open codelist, and additional entries can be included with a x\_ prefix.